mhairston/nanogenmo-2016/README.md

 ## TODO:

+* Add links to code, readme on index.html
 * Switch to using github-pages branch and clear out master branch (??).
 * Add a package.json and switch markup to Jade
 * Get word substitution working (choose from an array of alternate words).